Will a Whole House Water Filter Soften Water?

 The True Meaning of Water Softening

 Water softening is a completely different process from filtration.
 While filters remove dirt and chemicals, softening tackles the minerals that make water hard.
-If you’ve noticed limescale on taps or appliances, you’re dealing with hard water.
+If you have noticed limescale on taps or appliances, you’re dealing with hard water.
 Softening solves this problem.

 The Key Minerals That Cause Hard Water (Calcium and Magnesium)